 The Madinah pact prescribes the rights of its Citizens, an initiative of Prophet Muhammad (PBUH) while he was the head of the city-state of Madinah.
 It is probably the first legal document offering the format of pluralistic governance.

-It was an all-inclusive agreement between the Jews, Christians, Sabeans, Quraish, Muslims and other tribes for a peaceful co-existence.
+It was an all inclusive agreement between the Jews, Christians, Sabeans, Quraish, Muslims and other tribes for a peaceful co-existence.
 An example was set for a pluralistic society in documenting the rights of individuals.
 Perhaps it was the first historical document that included diverse people with the freedom to practice what they believe.
 The Word Ummah was used in the document to mean all residents of the City.

 God could have made us all alike; instead, he chose to make us humans, giving guidance, on one hand, temptations on the other – then giving room to make mistakes, and room for correction.
-Islam has not claimed monopoly to heaven; it is assured to those who do good deeds.
+Islam has not claimed a monopoly to heaven; it is assured to those who do good deeds.
 Good deeds are defined by Prophet Mohammad (PBUH) as for how you treat others.
 He told his daughter that it would be her deeds that would earn her a place in the Kingdom of God and not because she is the daughter of the Prophet.
 There is no free lunch, you have to take responsibility for your actions and earn the grace of God through serving his creation.

 Qur’an, Al-Inshiqaq, Surah 84:7-15: Each person will be given a book.
-Those who are given their books in their right hands (understanding the book correctly) will be judged leniently; and they will return to their people joyfully.
+Those who are given their books in their right hands (understanding the book correctly) will be judged leniently, and they will return to their people joyfully.
 But those who are given their books in their left hands (misunderstanding) will call their own destruction on themselves, and burn in the fire of hell.
-There are the people who have never cared for their neighbors; they thought they would never return to God.
+There are people who have never cared for their neighbors; they thought they would never return to God.
 Their Lord watches all that people do.

-For Millions of years, the physical dimension of the Universe has existed in a perfect balance as it did not have the ego to compete with each other nor had the freedom to mess with it.
+Millions of years, the physical dimension of the Universe has existed in a perfect balance as it did not have the ego to compete with each other nor had the freedom to mess with it.
 They do, what God intended them to do.
 It is the human dimension that needed religion, and every religion is meant to bring peace to individuals and balance to the world around them through free choice.

-God willing, the Muslim community will be drawing the blueprints and developing a plan to find their space in the world of communities, as contributors and active participants in the peaceful co-existence for the people of the World.
+God willing, the Muslim community will be drawing the blue prints and developing a plan to find their space in the world of communities, as contributors and active participants in the peaceful co-existence for the people of the World.
 The Book “Muslim Vision 2020” is on the horizon.

 The human desire to monopolize World resources is the root cause of all evil.
 The pockets of anarchy and problems of the world are born out of fear and insecurities of evil men.
 Religion is not the source of wars or conflict.
 In fact, Religion is the best Gift humans have received from God, without which the World would be chaotic.